-The Dean of School is responsible for the day-to-day work of the school and direct supervision of the Assistant Deans, the Faculty (in conjunction and consultation with the Assistant Dean of Faculty), the Office Coordinator/Administrative Assistant, and MS/HS School Counselor; as well as Enrollment and Development Coordinator and College and Career Advisor (once such positions are supported in budget)
+The Dean of School is responsible for the day-to-day work of the school and direct supervision of the Assistant Dean, the Faculty (in conjunction and consultation with the Assistant Dean), the Office Coordinator/Administrative Assistant, and MS/HS Guidance Counselor; as well as Enrollment and Development Coordinator and College and Career Advisor (once such positions are supported in budget year 3-5).

-year 3-5).
 Additional responsibilities include operations management, enrollment management, business and community relations, post-secondary partnerships, and building and fostering school-community relations.
-The Assistant Dean of Faculty will develop, monitor, and review the curriculum and daily schedule and forecast future scheduling needs.
+The Assistant Dean will develop, monitor, and review the curriculum and daily schedule and forecast future scheduling needs.
 Supporting leadership roles will include one Middle School (6-8) and one High School (9-12) Master Teacher who will work to train, supervise, support, and review all faculty members and support students and families who may require special care.
-The Assistant Dean of Students will be responsible for planning and administration of school activities and programs, including student conduct and special education services. under the supervision of the Dean of School.

-See Exhibit 1 for complete job descriptions and responsibilities for the Dean of School, Assistant Dean of Faculty, Assistant Dean of Students, Office Coordinator/Administrative Assistant.
-It is anticipated the Office Coordinator/Administrative Assistant will serve as the first contact for phone calls, visitors, general correspondence, and transportation coordination assistance.
+See Exhibit 1 for complete job descriptions and responsibilities for the Dean of School, Assistant Dean, Office Coordinator/Administrative Assistant.
+It is anticipated the Office Coordinator/Administrative Assistant.
+It is anticipated the Office Coordinator/Administrative Assistant correspondence, and transportation coordination assistance.
 See Exhibit 1 - BFA Supplemental Job Descriptions (SJDs) for overview of all building-level positions including minimum qualifications.